hamishmorgan/puzzler-2020/tiny/README.md

 ## One line variation

-There's a single line version which is a bit longer at 206 characters.
+There's a single line version which is a bit longer at 181 characters.
 This employs a couple of extra tricks:

  - Drop the `import sys` line by replacing `sys.argv[1]` with `__builtins__.__import__('sys').argv[1]`.
- - Embed the graph variable as an aggregation of one thing.
+ - Embed the graph variable as a single item aggregation.